-The 185th Street Multimodal Corridor Strategy is just beginning.
-The City recently completed an initial outreach series to gather community and stakeholder input to help envision a corridor that will be safe for pedestrians and bicyclists; support bus and light rail transit service; address traffic flow; create gathering spaces; and encourage neighborhood businesses.
+In fall 2018, the City completed an initial outreach series to gather community and stakeholder input to help envision a corridor that will be safe for pedestrians and bicyclists; support bus and light rail transit service; address traffic flow; create gathering spaces; and encourage neighborhood businesses.
 A briefing of the events and input received can now be viewed in the Demographics Analysis & Outreach Summary.

 The fall outreach events included walk and bike tours, community drop-ins, stakeholder meetings, and concluded with Open House 1 on Thursday, October 25, 2018.
-If you were unable to attend any of the initial outreach events and provide input, you can view:
+Following are various materials and the presentation:

 - video of the presentation